 In line with the government’s transparency agenda, any contract resulting from this tender may be published in its entirety to the general public.
-Further information can be found at transparency agenda.
+Further information can be found in the transparency agenda.

-To submit an application, you must complete all the relevant sections of the online form available within the Research Management System (RMS).
+To submit an application, you must complete all the relevant sections of the online form available within the NIHRCC Research Management System (NIHRCC RMS).

 Managing my details

 Lead applicants and co-applicants can manage their basic contact information and curriculum vitae (CV) through the ‘Manage my Details’ link on their RMS home page.
 Lead and co-applicant contact information and CV details are integrated by the RMS into the relevant fields during the application process.
 Please note that only lead applicant CV details are mandatory at Stage 1 while basic contact information is required for co-applicants.
 At Stage 2, lead and co-applicant CV details are mandatory.